occamLab/ViewShareCrowdWorker/README.md

 To use on your computer, clone this repository and open it by `cd`ing into your `ViewShareCrowdWorker` repository and typing `open View\ Share.xcworkspace`.
 (You should always open the workspace so it works well with CocoaPods).

-#### Requirements
+#### System Requirements

-ViewShare is written in Swift 4, compatible with Xcode 3.2 or higher (from project format) and should work iOS devices with an A9 or later processor (because of ARKit).
+ViewShare is written in Swift 4 and Xcode 9  and should work iOS devices with an A9 or later processor.

 #### CocoaPods